numba/numba/docs/source/reference/fpsemantics.rst

 small accumulated differences might produce large differences at the end, especially if a divergent function is involved.

+Math library implementations
+''''''''''''''''''''''''''''

+Numba supports a variety of platforms and operating systems, each of which has its own math library implementation (referred to as ``libm`` from here in).
+The majority of math functions included in ``libm`` have specific requirements as set out by the IEEE 754 standard (like ``sin()``, ``exp()`` etc.), but each implementation may have bugs.
+Thus, on some platforms Numba has to exercise special care in order to workaround known ``libm`` issues.

+Another typical problem is when an operating system's ``libm`` function set is incomplete and needs to be supplemented by additional functions.
+These are provided with reference to the IEEE 754 and C99 standards and are often implemented in Numba in a manner similar to equivalent CPython functions.

+In particular, math library issues are known to affect Python 2.7 builds on Windows, since Python 2.7 requires the use of an obsolete version of the Microsoft Visual Studio compiler.

 Linear algebra
 ''''''''''''''